webpack/webpack.js.org/content/configuration/devtool.md

 Choose a style of [source mapping](http://blog.teamtreehouse.com/introduction-source-maps) to enhance the debugging process.
 These values can affect build and rebuild speed dramatically.

+T> The webpack repository contains an [example showing the effect of all `devtool` variants](https://github.com/webpack/webpack/tree/master/examples/source-map).
+Those examples will likely help you to understand the differences.

  devtool                      | build | rebuild | production | quality
 ------------------------------|-------|---------|------------|--------------------------
  eval                         | +++   | +++     | no         | generated code